 This is a follow up story for The Disruptors.
-If you're interested in reading how they got started, published almost 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi guys!
 My name is Matt Ward, and I’m a sci-fi author, entrepreneur and startup advisor/CEO coach, and futurist podcast host of Disruptors.FM.
 If you couldn’t tell, I’m interested in the future, a little ADD and hoping to leave the world a better place.